 Myfortic can cause serious side effects including:

-higher risk of birth defects.
-Females who take Myfortic during pregnancy,
+pregnancy (miscarriage) and higher risk of birth defects.
+Females who take Myfortic during pregnancy, have a higher

-have a higher risk of miscarriage during the first 3 months (first trimester),
+risk of miscarriage during the first 3 months (first trimester), and a higher

 If you are a female who can become pregnant:

 - your doctor must talk with you about acceptable birth control methods (contraceptive counseling) while taking Myfortic.